esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 <br>

-### 7. Multichannel flash2mem transaction using the SPI SDK
+### 8. Multichannel flash2mem transaction using the SPI FLASH

 The goal of this example is to develop a function that performs:
-- A matrix extraction from a source matrix stored in the RAM
+- A matrix extraction from a source matrix stored in the FLASH
-- A matrix extraction from a source matrix stored in the FLASH These operations are performed using CH0 and CH1 in parallel.
+- A matrix extraction from a source matrix stored in the RAM These operations are performed using CH0 and CH1 in parallel.

 > :warning: This example can be executed only on QuestaSim or FPGA targets with the appropriate compilation flags.
-Checkout the SPI documentation or `example_dma_multichannel` for additional information
+Checkout the SPI documentation or `example_dma_multichannel` for additional information.

 > :warning: Make sure to configure X-Heep to have at least two DMA channels!